 Visual cues: Other kids may benefit from visual cues.
 Being able to point to a chart with drawings about what to expect from a particular transition or the steps involved can help some people immensely.
 These are common in lower grade classrooms but could be easily adapted at home.

-Get their attention: For kids with ADHD in particular, says Matthew Rouse, a clinical psychologist in the ADHD and Disruptive Behavior Disorders Center at the Child Mind Institute, it’s important to make a connection with the child to ensure that you have their attention and that the information is sinking in.
+Get their attention: For kids with ADHD in particular, says Matthew Rouse, PhD, a clinical psychologist, it’s important to make a connection with the child to ensure that you have their attention and that the information is sinking in.
 This could mean eye contact, sitting next to them, a hand on their shoulder, or asking them to repeat back what you have said.
 Simply yelling at them from the other side of the room and assuming it’s gotten through won’t work and will only lead to frustration on both sides.

 Use rewards: Rouse points out that rewards can be an effective tool for all kinds of kids and issues.
 These can be things like stickers, snacks, or a point system that leads to tangible rewards.
 Schools and parents alike can implement reward systems, and once the kid gets into the habit of seamlessly transitioning you might be able to phase it out.

-Implement appropriate consequences: If a transition is not going well, Dr. David Anderson, senior director of the ADHD and Behavior Disorders Center at the Child Mind Institute, recommends paying less attention to it rather than escalating the situation.
+Implement appropriate consequences: If a transition is not going well, Dr. David Anderson, Senior Director of National Programs and Outreach at the Child Mind Institute, recommends paying less attention to it rather than escalating the situation.

 “Ignore it as long as they’re at least making an effort to make the transition or approximating the transition,” he says.
 “If they’re really egregiously misbehaving then use an appropriate consequence for that behavior that makes the child understand that behavior is off limits.”